Drive By (Flight of the Conchords): Plot synopsis

 A sidewalk fruit vendor, Sinjay (Aziz Ansari), refuses Bret and Jemaine service due to the fact that they are New Zealanders.
 He disinfects the fruit they touch, and they leave empty handed.

 They visit the consulate for a band meeting, where Bret is clearly upset about the incident.
-There they meet Jessica (Joan Hess), the pretty blonde tech support lady who is upgrading the consulate's computers from aging Commodore VIC-20s to newer IBM PCs.
+There they meet Jessica (Joan Hess), the pretty blonde tech support lady who is upgrading the consulate's computers from aging VIC-20s to newer IBM PCs.
 After she leaves, Murray tells the band that he is in love with her.
 Bret asks Murray about his wife, Shelley, and Murray reminds them that they are separated.
 Bret receives a package from home — his favorite cardboard box — and Murray lends them a tape of New Zealand TV shows that he received from his mother.

 At their apartment, the pair discuss the incident while they watch some of the recorded shows on Murray's tape.
 One of the shows is episode six of a children's program called "Albi The Racist Dragon".
 Bret, still upset about the vendor's attitude, watches from the comfort of his cardboard box.

 At Mohumbhai & Son, Bret and Jemaine consult Dave about the racism they experienced.
 Dave informs them of the great amount of "prejudism" against the English that exists in America.
 Ignoring their insistence that they are not English, Dave admits that even he hates them sometimes.
 A montage of scenes follow in which we see Jemaine and Bret being jostled on the street, being denied entry to a nightclub, getting cheated by a hot dog vendor, and being forced to ride at the back of a bus.